-Additional information regarding the Export of pets to Europe can be found on MICoR.
+Further information regarding the export of pets can be found on MICoR.

-3. Forward to the Department of Agriculture and Water Resources a 'Notice of Intention to Export'
+3. Forward to the Department of Agriculture, Water and the Environment a 'Notice of Intention to Export'

 Upon receipt of the NOI, the department will assess the application to determine if all information has been provided and the exporter's plans are sufficient to meet the relevant importing country's pre-export preparation requirements.
 If all the required information has been provided and the preparation plans are acceptable the exporter will be advised that their NOI has been approved.
 If the NOI is not approved the exporter will be advised of the reasons why and what additional information and/or conditions are required for them to obtain approval.

 Approval of the NOI does not necessarily mean that the department will issue the export permit and health certificate.
 The export permit and health certificate will only be issued once the department is satisfied that the animal(s) have been prepared in accordance with the importing country's requirements.
 There is no fee for the assessment of an NOI application.

 4. Make an appointment with the department to collect the official documentation